vishutanwar/linkedin_scraper/README.md

 ## Notes

+- **Cross-Platform Compatibility**: The scraper works on Windows, macOS, and Linux.
+It automatically detects your OS and uses appropriate user agents.
 - **macOS Compatibility**: The scraper uses Firefox by default in non-headless mode for better stability on macOS.
 Chromium may crash in non-headless mode on some macOS systems, so Firefox is preferred.
+- **Windows Compatibility**: Works perfectly on Windows.
+Uses Firefox by default, but will fall back to Chromium if Firefox fails.
+User agents are automatically set for Windows.
 - **Avoiding Detection**: Running with a visible browser window (default) helps avoid LinkedIn's bot detection.
-The scraper uses realistic browser settings and user agents.
+The scraper uses realistic browser settings and OS-appropriate user agents.
 - **Rate Limiting**: Be respectful of LinkedIn's servers.
 Don't scrape too aggressively.
 - **Terms of Service**: Ensure your usage complies with LinkedIn's Terms of Service.
 - **Cookie Expiration**: Cookies expire after some time.
 You may need to refresh them periodically.